Slain spa worker toiled tirelessly to support her family - WTMJ

 On Tuesday night, Park was at home playing video games when he heard a gunman had opened fire at the Atlanta massage business where his mother worked.
 He rushed to the scene and then to a police station to find out more information.
 But it was through word of mouth that he learned his mother was dead.

-Grant, 51, was among eight people killed by gunfire at three metro Atlanta massage businesses.
+Grant, 51, was among eight people killed by gunfire at three Atlanta-area massage businesses.
 The Fulton County medical examiner released her identity Friday along with those of three other victims: Soon C. Park 74; Suncha Kim, 69; and Yong A. Yue, 63.

 Authorities in nearby Cherokee County had previously identified the others as Delaina Ashley Yaun, 33; Paul Andre Michels, 54; Daoyou Feng, 44; and Xiaojie Tan, 49, who owned one of the massage businesses.

-Note: This story has been edited to correct the name of Youngs Asian Massage.